ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 }
 ```

 So there we go.
-That works perfectly fine!
-Other than specificity, it works the same as `.icon` and `.icon-phone:before`.
+It works perfectly and other than specificity it's no different than `.icon` and `.icon-phone:before`.

 Let's do another one.